veriatl0001/OCLDECOMPOSE-2016/readme.md

 Video
 ------
-Interest in VeriATL, but do not have time to install?
+Interested in VeriATL, but do not have time to install?
 Worry not!
 Quick demo of VeriATL on youtube:
 [Click to watch](https://youtu.be/rUPLvDHEXiY)